Call us

 • “Risky drinking” is defined as more than 14 drinks per week for men, and 7 drinks per week for women.

-• you might be eligible for alcohol misuse screenings.
+• You might be eligible for alcohol misuse screenings.

 • Medicare Part B covers alcohol misuse screenings once per year.